 Black 1.0-1.9 mg/L

 Brick tea 2.2-7.3 mg/L

 *Fluoride in 1% weight/volume tea prepared by continuous infusion from 5 to 360 minutes

-Once you start to look at the studies, you'll realize that scientists are talking about aluminium and fluoride together in the same sentence.3 4 This has far-reaching implications that go beyond the idea that a bit of fluoride helps tooth enamel.
+Once you start to look at the studies, you'll realize that scientists are talking about aluminum and fluoride together in the same sentence.3 4 This has far-reaching implications that go beyond the idea that a bit of fluoride helps tooth enamel.